cseAtIITK/admissions-website/src/announcements/2015-10-10-Winter-admissions-to-the-PG-program.md

 ### How to apply?

-You need apply only through our [admission portal].
+We accept only applications submitted through our online [admission portal].
 The overall procedure is as follows.

 1. Register your email id.
 All communication will be through this email id so make sure that this email is valid through out the admission process.

 2. Fill in the online form.